ockapus/rewards-rest/README.md

 Parameter | Type | Description
 --- | --- | ---
-points | integer | Points to deduct from this user account.
+deduct | integer | Points to deduct from this user account.
 Must be positive.

 **Example:**

-    { "points": 5000 }
+    { "deduct": 5000 }

 ##### Responses